Sixth Form Expectations and Procedures

 When a student knows that they are going to be absent (e.g. hospital appointment, university interview) or due to any other unexpected reason it is a matter of courtesy to inform their Tutor and subject teachers in advance, where possible.

 Parent/Carer should also inform Mrs C Bolger/Mrs C Was on 01895 679 400 (ext.
 2028) stating the student’s name and a contact telephone number or to email Mrs C Bolger - email@example.com and Mrs C Was - firstname.lastname@example.org

 It is inappropriate for students to miss school for family holidays, and this will not be authorised other than in exceptional circumstances.

 Students should devote a substantial amount of time both at school and at home to private study.
 As a guideline the time needed for academic success is eight hours study per day.
 (Eight hours sleep and the other eight hours for travel, eating, socialising etc).

-In Study Periods, students may use the school Saint Catherine of Alexandria Library on the Arrowsmith Campus, for collaborative study and the Blessed Oscar Romero Library, Cardinal Hume Campus.
+In study periods, students may use the school LRC or Sixth Form Study Centre on the Cardinal Hume Campus, for independent as well as collaborative study.
 Students following courses requiring the use of specialist equipment should negotiate the use of specialist rooms with the teaching staff concerned.
 There is a definite expectation that students should do more than the set work.

 Where students do not have specific homework tasks they should consolidate and extend their reading through additional reading, research and practice.
 Links to relevant subject based websites are available from Reading Lists displayed in all libraries.